 For its commitment to implement paperless environment in managing its day to day business affairs, company is running successfully the state of the art and world's best ERP solution SAP along with in house developed software applications for managing its information system.
-The transactions generated through different modules of these applications become the source of real time information for effective, correct and timely business recognized to an international standards.
-Alhamdullilah, Certification from SGS during the year under review.
+The transactions generated through different modules of these applications become the source of real time information for effective, correct and timely business decisions.